delphine-boke/setting-up-mac/conda-activate.md

-to require the conda environment on terminal, run:
+to require the conda environment on the terminal, run

 ``conda config --set auto_activate_base true``